mcleodchris/next.chrismcleod.dev/readme.md

 Personal website of [Chris McLeod](https://chrismcleod.dev).

 Built with Eleventy.
-Deploys to Azure SWA.
+Deploys to Bunny.

 ## Credits